The Mystery that befell the town of Hull England

 The church also ran 'hospitals' for poor people.
 In the Middle Ages there was a Carthusian priory (a small abbey) in Hull and a 'hospital' run by the monks.
 A brief history of Hull

 Then I recalled from my past life that we had to keep people from sailing to the New World.
 Concerning the Hull outbreak I wondered if someone from Hull made it to the New World, picked up the infection and then made it back to the Old World.
 Remember that many people knew about Vinland's existence, especially those who fished around Iceland.
-Anyone with a ship could sail to off the edge of the world (according to Church doctrine) but you could not tell anyone.
+Anyone with a ship could sail off the edge of the world (according to Church doctrine) and come back but you could not tell anyone.
 If you told anyone then it was a heresy that resulted in death.
 Remember the only way that Columbus ever got away with sailing to the New World was getting the King and Queen of Spain to sponsor him.

 I expected to find the town of Hull to be on the north west part of England thinking that if they were ill then they would have stopped at the first landfall past Iceland.
-However the town of Hall is nearer Scotland on the east coast of England.
+However the town of Hull is nearer Scotland on the east coast of England.
 That was not the closest land fall.
 But the symptoms seemed far too familiar to ignore so I put 'town of hull' into goggle and started reading 'A brief history of Hull' and that page gave me the solution within the first two minutes.

 There were also many fishermen.
 They sailed to the icy waters around Iceland.

 If you are a fisherman who is willing to travel from the east coast of England all the way to Iceland to fish then going twice as far to fish the rich banks off of Newfoundland in North America is not such a big deal.
+Then by hiring the natives for next to nothing in trinkets you could have them smoke the fish that both you and they caught.
+Then you could take back home not only that dreaded disease but three times the fish as well as a bunch of furs.

 The main export from Hull was wool.
 Much of it was exported to towns in what is now Holland and Belgium where it was woven and dyed.
 Some salt was also exported as well as grain and hides.
 The chief import was wine (the drink of the upper classes).
 Other imports were wood and iron from Scandinavia, furs, wax and pitch (a substance like tar, made by boiling the sap of pine trees).

-To paraphrase myself: 'If you are a fisherman who is willing to travel from the east coast of England all the way to Iceland for just some damn fish then going twice as far to pickup up not only fish but more valuable trade items like furs and pitch at Newfoundland in North America is not such a big deal.'
+To paraphrase myself: 'If you are a fisherman who is willing to travel from the east coast of England all the way to Iceland for just some darn fish then going twice as far to pickup up not only fish but more valuable trade items like furs and pitch at Newfoundland in North America is not such a big deal.'

 It's a fact is that the English kept their massive New World fishing on the Grand Banks of Newfoundland a secret even into the 16th century.